Heat Pump Costs UK 2026: Price Breakdown & Calculator

 Heat pump installation is a competitive market, and prices vary more than you'd expect.
 Here's how to avoid overpaying:

-- Get at least three quotes.
+• Get at least three quotes.
 We've seen identical jobs quoted at £9,000 by one installer and £14,000 by another.
 The more quotes you get, the better your sense of a fair price.

-- Only use MCS-certified installers.
+• Only use MCS-certified installers.
 You need MCS certification for the BUS grant, and it's your quality assurance.
 Check the MCS installer directory.

-- Book in spring or summer.
+• Book in spring or summer.
 Installers are quieter, lead times are shorter, and some offer off-peak discounts of £500 – £1,000.

-- Ask about package deals.
+• Ask about package deals.
 Some installers offer discounts if you combine the heat pump with radiator upgrades or insulation work.

-- Check what's included.
+• Check what's included.
 Make sure the quote covers the hot water cylinder, any radiator upgrades, electrical work, MCS certification, commissioning, and the first year's warranty.
 A cheap quote that excludes the cylinder or radiators isn't actually cheaper.

-- Don't necessarily pick the cheapest.
+• Don't necessarily pick the cheapest.
 An installer who spends time on a proper heat loss survey, recommends the right size unit, and takes 3 days instead of rushing it in 2 will save you more in running costs over the system's life than you'll save on the installation price.

 Is a Heat Pump Worth It?

-For most households receiving the £7,500 BUS grant — yes.
+For most households receiving the £7,500 BUS grant: yes.
 Particularly if:

-- Your boiler is due for replacement anyway (the cost gap nearly disappears)
+• Your boiler is due for replacement anyway (the cost gap nearly disappears)

-- You're on oil, LPG, or direct electric (the running cost savings are massive)
+• You're on oil, LPG, or direct electric (the running cost savings are massive)

-- You can use an overnight electricity tariff (cuts running costs by 40–60%)
+• You can use an overnight electricity tariff (cuts running costs by 40–60%)

-- Your home is reasonably well insulated (EPC D or better)
+• Your home is reasonably well insulated (EPC D or better)

-- You plan to stay in the home for 5+ years (gives you time to recoup the investment)
+• You plan to stay in the home for 5+ years (gives you time to recoup the investment)

-It's a harder sell if you have a working, efficient gas boiler and you're on a standard electricity tariff — the running cost saving is modest and the payback is longer.
-But even then, with gas boilers being phased out in new builds from 2027 and a full phase-out expected by 2035, a heat pump is increasingly a case of when rather than if.
+It's a harder sell if you have a working, efficient gas boiler and you're on a standard electricity tariff, the running cost saving is modest and the payback is longer.
+But even then, with gas boilers being banned in new English homes from 24 March 2027 under the Future Homes Standard, and the £7,500 BUS grant available until at least 2030, a heat pump is increasingly a case of when rather than if.

 For a detailed comparison, see our heat pump vs gas boiler guide or use our 10-year cost comparison calculator.